On the interplay between embedded graphs and delta-matroids: Loop complementation and vf-safe delta-matroids

 Next, the statement concerning triviality follows from the definition of trivial loops and the fact that $(D+e)+e=D$.
 Finally, if $e$ is a coloop of $D$, then $e$ is in every feasible set of $D$, so $D=D+e$ and it follows that $e$ is a coloop in $D+e$.
 The converse follows since $(D+e)+e=D$. \end{proof}

 The next three lemmas are needed in Section~\ref{5th}.
 Each is stated, perhaps a little unnaturally, in terms of the dual of a vf-safe delta-matroid $D$, but this is exactly what is required later. \begin{lemma} Let $e$ be an element of a vf-safe delta-matroid, $D$.
-Then \begin{enumerate} \item $e$ is a non-trivial orientable ribbon loop in $D^*$ if and only if $e$ is a non-trivial orientable ribbon loop in $(D+e)^*$; \item $e$ is a trivial orientable ribbon loop in $D^*$ if and only if $e$ is a trivial orientable ribbon loop in $(D+e)^*$; \item $e$ is a coloop in $D^*$ if and only if $e$ is a trivial non-orientable ribbon loop in $(D+e)^*$; \item $e$ is neither a ribbon loop nor a coloop in $D^*$ if and only if $e$ is a non-orientable non-trivial ribbon loop in $(D+e)^*$. \end{enumerate} \end{lemma} \begin{proof} Notice that $D^*=(D\ast(E(D)-e))\ast e$ and $(D+e)^*=((D\ast(E(D)-e))\ast e)\bar \ast e$.
+Then \begin{enumerate} \item $e$ is a non-trivial orientable ribbon loop in $D^*$ if and only if $e$ is a non-trivial orientable ribbon loop in $(D+e)^*$; \item $e$ is a loop in $D^*$ if and only if $e$ is a loop in $(D+e)^*$; \item $e$ is a coloop in $D^*$ if and only if $e$ is a trivial non-orientable ribbon loop in $(D+e)^*$; \item $e$ is neither a ribbon loop nor a coloop in $D^*$ if and only if $e$ is a non-trivial non-orientable ribbon loop in $(D+e)^*$. \end{enumerate} \end{lemma} \begin{proof} Notice that $D^*=(D\ast(E(D)-e))\ast e$ and $(D+e)^*=((D\ast(E(D)-e))\ast e)\bar \ast e$.
 Consequently $(D+e)^* = (D^*)\bar\ast e$.

-It follows from the definition of an orientable ribbon loop that $e$ is an orientable ribbon loop in $D^*$ if and only if it is an orientable ribbon loop in $(D^*)\bar\ast e=(D+e)^*$.
-Furthermore it follows from Part (1) of Lemma~\ref{l.rloopsdual} and the last part of Lemma~\ref{l.rloopstwist} that $e$ is delta-matroid loop in $D^*$ if and only if $e$ is a delta-matroid loop in $(D+e)^*$.
+It follows from Part~\ref{l.rloopsdual.3} of Lemma~\ref{l.rloopsdual} that if $e$ is an orientable ribbon loop of $D^*$, then it is a ribbon loop of $(D^*)\bar\ast e=(D+e)^*$.
+Moreover, as $\bar\ast$ is involutary, it follows that $e$ is an orientable ribbon loop of $D^*$ if and only if it is an orientable ribbon loop of $(D+e)^*$.
+Furthermore it follows from Part~\ref{l.rloopsdual.1} of Lemma~\ref{l.rloopsdual} and the last part of Lemma~\ref{l.rloopstwist} that $e$ is loop in $D^*$ if and only if $e$ is a loop in $(D+e)^*$.
 This proves the first two parts.

-If $e$ is not a ribbon loop of $D^*$, then it follows from Theorem~\ref{thm:minstuff} that $e$ must be a ribbon loop of $D^*\bar\ast e=(D+e)^*$.
-Moreover, by definition, $e$ must be a non-orientable ribbon loop.
+If $e$ is not a ribbon loop of $D^*$, then it follows from Theorem~\ref{thm:minstuff} that $e$ must be a ribbon loop of $(D^*)\bar\ast e=(D+e)^*$.
+Moreover, by definition, $e$ must be a non-orientable ribbon loop of $(D+e)^*$.
 On the other hand, if $e$ is a non-orientable ribbon loop of $(D+e)^*$ then, by definition and Theorem~\ref{thm:minstuff}, it is not a ribbon loop of $(D+e)^* \bar \ast e=D^*$.
-Finally it is easily seen that $e$ is a coloop in $D^*$ if and only if $e$ is a trivial non-orientable ribbon loop of $D^*\bar\ast e=(D+e)^*$.
+Finally it is easily seen that Part~\ref{lem:dualtwist.1} implies that $e$ is a coloop in $D^*$ if and only if $e$ is a trivial non-orientable ribbon loop of $(D+e)^*$.
 This proves the last two parts. \end{proof}